UKCloud/documentation/articles/openshift/oshift-how-disable-weak-cipher-suites-enable-hsts.md

 ## Enable HSTS

-HSTS (HTTP Strict Transport Security) prevents MITM attacks such as protocol downgrading by setting a header within HTTPS responses.
-This header (`Strict-Transport-Security`) is cached by a browser and ensures that future requests to the same host always use HTTPS as opposed to HTTP.
+HSTS (HTTP Strict Transport Security) prevents MITM attacks, such as protocol downgrading by setting a header within HTTPS responses.
+This header (`Strict-Transport-Security`) is cached by a browser and ensures that future requests to the same host always use HTTPS rather than HTTP.

 > [!NOTE]
-> It is currently not possible to enable HSTS for the OpenShift v3.x web console or the OpenShift v4.x API server.
+> It is currently not possible to enable HSTS for the the OpenShift v3.x web console or OpenShift v4.x API server.

 > [!WARNING]
-> HSTS should only be enabled on routes which currently have a valid certificate; should the certificate become invalid the route will be inaccessible, due to how browsers' HSTS mechanism works.
-Particular caution should be exercised if you are using a non-standard hostname (i.e. not ending in `<your-cluster-hostname>.ukcloud.com`) for a route - in this case you should ensure a valid certificate is contained within the route spec for edge and re-encrypt routes or within the container if using the pass-through TLS encryption method.
+> You should only enable HSTS on routes that currently have a valid certificate.
+If the certificate becomes invalid, the route will be inaccessible, due to how browsers' HSTS mechanisms works.
+You should exercise particular caution if you're using a non-standard hostname (that is, not ending in `<your-cluster-hostname>.ukcloud.com`) for a route.
+In this case you should ensure a valid certificate is contained within the route spec for edge and re-encrypt routes or within the container if using the pass-through TLS encryption method.

-HSTS can be enabled on secure routes by using the following command:
+Enable HSTS on secure routes by using the following command:

 ```
 oc annotate route <routename> haproxy.router.openshift.io/hsts_header=max-age=31536000